 During my MSc in Bioinformatics at Wageningen University & Research, I explored a wide range of computational biology topics: from R and (especially) Python programming, to systems biology, multiple omics fields, and data science subjects like machine learning, algorithmic development, and the usage of High Performance Computing (HPC).

 For my thesis, I developed deep learning models to predict the subcellular localization of proteins, with an emphasis on making these models less of a black box.
-The thesis can be found here.
+The thesis can be found here, and the GitHub repo is available here.

 I studied Biotechnology at Universitat de Barcelona, where I built a strong base in molecular biology, microbiology, and biochemistry, along with lab experience.
 By my final year I was already leaning toward the computational side of biology.